 by Nancy Lindley

 Ah, summer!
-A time when gardeners can relax and enjoy the fruits of their labor and the beauty of what they’ve created.
+A time when gardeners can relax and enjoy the fruits of their labor.
 But wait, what’s that insidious cluster on the rose blossoms?
 Why do leaves of the linden tree have a tattered appearance?
-Oh no, it’s Japanese beetles.
+Oh no, it’s a Japanese beetle.
 Why, those creatures must have stomachs made of tempered steel—they’re devouring the poison ivy!
 And thus begins the beetle battle.
 Our goal: defeat the enemy.
 But to defeat the enemy, we must know the enemy.

 Adult Japanese beetles are easy to identify.
 They’re about 3/8 inch long, metallic-green in color, and emerge from the ground in late June.
 They feed in groups, starting at the tops of plants, then work their way downward.
 Individually, Japanese beetles don’t consume much.
 But collectively, their damage can be devastating—and heart-breaking.
 Japanese beetles feed on over 300 varieties of plants ranging from sweet corn to birch.
 They are especially fond of plants that grow rapidly in direct sunlight.
 Their larvae live in the soil and wreak havoc when they feed on the roots of irrigated turfgrass.